road-core/service-agent/README.md

 **This is a mirror of [service repo](https://github.com/road-core/service.git).
 This repo will target to implement agentic flow.
 Currently in experimental stage.**

+- Dummy functions are used to define tools
+- Only works with GPT
+- Basic implementation

+---
 Road Core Service (RCS) is an AI powered assistant that runs on OpenShift and provides answers to product questions using backend LLM services.
 Currently [OpenAI](https://openai.com/), [Azure